 Figure 4: Initial version of the PCB sample holder.
-The top figure show the upper view of the PCB board while the lower figure focuses on the back side.
+The left figure show the upper view of the PCB board while the right figure focuses on the back side. (pictures smaller, put them next to each other)

-Readout circuit

-To measure the charge state of the nanowire single hole transistor, ohmic reflectometry technique was applied.
-For that purpose the RF signal was sent down the coax line (Figure 5, right).
-The signal reflected from the resonant circuit was separated in the directional coupler and directed to the amplifiers.
-Amplifier configuration, shown in Figure 5 (right), is used to preserve the signal to noise ratio (SNR).
-Going from the sample, very low noise cryogenic amplifier, Weinreb’s CITLF2, is used to amplify both signal and noise for the same amount (around 20 dB), adding very small amount of itself noise, thus almost preserving the SNR.
-Achieved SNR has much higher noise boundary allowing the second, noisier amplifier to lift that boundary even higher for the next room temperature instrumentation stages, without influencing it.
+Resonant Circuit

-The used resonance circuit consisted of a matching circuit (Figure 4) and the SHT resistance RS in parallel to the capacitance CS, as can be seen in a simple circuit model in Figure 3.
+The used resonance circuit consists of a matching circuit (Figure 4) and the SHT resistance RS in parallel to the capacitance CS, as can be seen in a simple circuit model in Figure 3.
 Finally there always exists a parasitic capacitance in parallel to CS, which is a capacitance to the ground that comes from bonding wires, the sample itself, the RF line and the used inductor.

-Matching circuit elements used are the surface mounted inductor Murata 1.2 μH and varactor MACOM MA46H070-1056.
-Varactor – a voltage tunable capacitor - was used to be able to always achieve good matching condition despite the change of the SHT resistance Rs following the approach in [13], as explained in “What is reflectometry” section of the “State of the art” chapter.
+For the matching circuit, the surface mounted inductor Murata 1.2 μH and the varactor MACOM MA46H070-1056 were used.
+The Varactor – a voltage tunable capacitor - was used in order to be able to always achieve a good matching condition despite the change of the SHT resistance Rs [13], as explained in “What is reflectometry” section of the “State of the art” chapter.

+For performing the ohmic reflectometry measurements the RF signal was sent down the coax line (Figure 5, right) towards the QD device.
+The signal which gets reflected from the resonant circuit is sent via the directional coupler to the amplifiers.
+The amplifier configuration, shown in Figure 5 (right), is used to preserve the signal to noise ratio (SNR).
+After the sample, a very low noise cryogenic amplifier, Weinreb’s CITLF2, is used to amplify both signal and noise by the same amount (around 20 dB), adding a very small amount of itself noise, thus almost preserving the SNR.
+The achieved SNR has a much higher noise boundary (what do you mean with noise boundary?) allowing the second, noisier amplifier to lift that boundary even higher for the next room temperature instrumentation stages, without influencing it.
+Here I think you should show the ohmic reflectometry measurement of the QD device you performed.